-3.1 Upon admission to UOWCHK/CCCU, a student is enrolled in a specific programme of UOWCHK/CCCU.
+- 3.1 Upon admission to the College, a student is enrolled in a specific programme. - 3.2 A student may change his/her programme of study.
+To change his/her programme, the student must apply in writing to the College for approval.
+If approved, the change will take effect from the following semester.

-- 3.2 A student may change his/her programme of study.
-To change his/her programme, the student must apply in writing to UOWCHK/CCCU for approval.
-If approved, the change will take effect from the following semester. - 3.3 Unless otherwise approved by the Academic Board, a student who is admitted to fulltime studies is expected to study full-time in the programme concerned and is not permitted to enrol in full-time or part-time study for any other award qualification at any tertiary institution. - 3.4 To maintain his/her enrolment, a student must conform to the UOWCHK/CCCU's rules and regulations, and must pay all fees and charges owed to UOWCHK/CCCU by the due date.
+- 3.3 Unless otherwise approved by the Academic Board, a student who is admitted to full-time studies is expected to study full-time in the programme concerned and is not permitted to enrol in full-time or part-time study for any other award qualification at any tertiary institution. - 3.4 To maintain his/her enrolment, a student must conform to the College's rules and regulations, and must pay all fees and charges owed to the College by the due date.